PeterAlspach/Ecuador/DataManagement/DataManagementUsingSpreadsheets.md

 Certain types of data (e.g. clone identifiers, gene names, plate coordinates) are particularly susceptible to these issues.
 To avoid the problem, make sure to first select the whole spreadsheet and Format -> Cells -> Number -> Text when pasting data into Excel (the default is "General").
 If using this approach, even genuine dates will be regarded as text, and very long data strings (e.g. sequence data) may be converted to hash (#) characters.
 If this occurs, it is necessary to switch these cells back to "General" format.

+## Data archiving
+* Raw data are precious.
+They cannot be collected again.
+All other steps in the analysis pipeline can be repeated (and should be repeatable).
+Once you have finished entering and checking data lock the sheet (or the cells) in the sheet to prevent any errors.
+* Don't make copies as the data file (other than for back-up purposes).
+* There should be an unbroken and repeatable trail from the raw data to the final report (including analyses, figures and tables).

+## Other points

+* Decide on a missing value indicator.
+A blank cell is acceptable, but * or NA are better.
+By aware that Excel graphs treat missing data as zero (the formula =IF(ISNUMBER(A2),A2,NA()) can be helpful here).
+* Paper data sheets should be scanned, and kept in a save place.
+Both the location of the original paper sheets and the scanned versions should be recorded in the spreadsheet (the latter as a link).
+* Files recorded by machines (e.g., temperature loggers) should be kept unaltered.
+The information can also be directly copied into the Excel file.
+* The original raw data should not be changed.
+Any changes deemed necessary should be made in the code used to analyse the data.

 See also
 --------